'Anyone loyal Trump is not loyal to the constitution': Hutchinson's testimony explodes

 "There is no cross-examination of the witness.
 This is a kangaroo court!"

-Mr Trump said he hardly knew Ms Hutchinson but had "heard very negative things about her".
+Trump said he hardly knew Hutchinson but had "heard very negative things about her".
 He specifically disputed her account of his behaviour in the limousine.

 "Her fake story that I tried to grab the steering wheel of the White House limousine in order to steer it to the Capitol Building is sick and fraudulent," said Mr Trump.